-Ashenda - Girls Feast
+Ashenda - Girls Freedom Day!

 In the tradition of this religious festival, blades of grass are strewn on the floors of homes and shops as a kind of welcome mat.